Abandoned & Little-Known Airfields

 Passenger flights from the heliport were immediately suspended, and never resumed.

-An undated aerial view of the wreckage of the Sikorsky S-61L which crashed at the Pan An Heliport on 5/16/77 (courtesy of Jonathan Westerling).
+An undated aerial view looking northwest at the wreckage of the Sikorsky S-61L which crashed at the Pan An Heliport on 5/16/77 (courtesy of Jonathan Westerling).

 Though commercial passenger flights never resumed, the heliport continued to operate as a private landing area for decades thereafter.